Hints 0 / 16

 Guidance

 Design choice: how many slides?
-A 3-slide deck is presented in 60 seconds.
-A 15-slide deck takes 15 minutes.
-Match the deck to the meeting it's going to.
+A 3-slide deck reads in 60 seconds.
+A 15-slide deck takes 15 minutes to present.
+Match the deck to the meeting it's going into.

 Costs 1 hint